emuso

 Some pianos, and synths, can produce all 88 notes, with each piano key (black or white) producing a different one of these.
 A guitar can only produce a smaller range, and the same frequency note can be produced on different strings at different frets, in standard tuning.

-A 24-fret Guitar can produce 25 notes (the open string, and at the 24 frets) on each string The actual notes depend on the tuning (frequency) of the open string.
+A 24-fret guitar can produce 25 notes (the open string, and at the 24 frets) on each string The actual notes depend on the tuning (frequency) of the open string.
 Notes produced by bending a string slightly are un-named.

 About note names (independent of instrument)